lyndskg/black-scholes-cpp/README.md

 <a name="view"></a>
 ## Project Overview
-The Black-Scholes Model Implementation for Option Pricing project is a comprehensive C++ program designed to calculate the price of European options using the Black-Scholes formula.
+`black-scholes-cpp` is a comprehensive C++ program designed to calculate the price of European options using the Black-Scholes formula.
 Going beyond the basic implementation, this project showcases an array of advanced features and enhancements, demonstrating a deep understanding of mathematical finance, numerical methods, and programming best practices.

 &nbsp;

 ---------------------

-<a name="obj"></a>
+<a name="feat"></a>
-### <ins>Objectives</ins>:
+### <ins>Key Features</ins>:

+1. Input Modes
+The program supports various input modes to cater to diverse user needs:

+User Input: Users can interactively input option parameters through a command-line interface.
+File Input: Option parameters can be read from external files, providing flexibility and ease of data input.
+Database Input: Retrieve option parameters from a database, enabling integration with data storage systems.
+Market Data Feeds/APIs: Fetch real-time market data from external sources or APIs, ensuring dynamic and up-to-date pricing information.

+2. Option Greeks Calculation
+The implementation includes a sophisticated module for calculating option Greeks, providing insights into the sensitivity of option prices to various factors:

+Delta: Measures the sensitivity of the option price to changes in the underlying asset price.
+Gamma: Reflects the rate of change of delta concerning changes in the underlying asset price.
+Vega: Captures the sensitivity of the option price to changes in volatility.
+Theta: Represents the time decay of the option price.
+Rho: Illustrates the sensitivity of the option price to changes in the risk-free interest rate.

+3. Enhanced Black-Scholes Pricing Models
+The project extends the traditional Black-Scholes model with advanced features:

+Implied Volatility Calculation: A function to calculate implied volatility, an important parameter in option pricing.
+Heston Model Integration: The Black-Scholes model is enhanced to incorporate equations from the Heston model, allowing for a more nuanced understanding of volatility dynamics.
+4. Calibration Procedure for Heston Model
+The implementation includes a robust calibration procedure to estimate Heston model parameters based on market data.
+Calibration ensures that the model aligns with observed market prices, enhancing its predictive power.

+5. Volatility Surface Calculation
+The program calculates the implied volatility surface using the Heston model, offering a comprehensive view of implied volatilities across various strike prices and maturities.

+6. Monte Carlo Simulation
+A sophisticated Monte Carlo simulation is implemented to generate random paths for both the underlying asset price and volatility based on the Heston model.
+This feature adds a layer of realism to the pricing model.

+7. Historical Volatility Analysis
+Functionality is incorporated to calculate historical volatility based on historical price data.
+This analysis provides insights into the historical behavior of the underlying asset's volatility.

+8. Sensitivity Analysis
+The project extends its capabilities to perform sensitivity analysis using the Heston model.
+Exploring the impact of varying input parameters, such as mean reversion speed, volatility of volatility, and correlation, allows users to assess the model's sensitivity to different market conditions.

+9. Visualizations
+To enhance user understanding, the project incorporates visualizations using plotting libraries.
+Users can intuitively interpret option prices, implied volatility surfaces, Greeks, and other relevant metrics.

 &nbsp;

+<p align="right">(<a href="#bs">back to top</a>)</p>

 ---------------------